-Cathy Willoughby, CPAS Advising Coordinator and CPAS Committee Advising Co-Chair
+Cathy Willoughby, CPAS Advising Coordinator

-Catherine.
-Willoughby@uc.edu
+Catherine.Willoughby@uc.edu

 The College Program for Academic Success (CPAS) is an intensive, support program for students who are conditionally admitted to the college.
 CPAS supports the college's mission to provide opportunities to students from a wide array of backgrounds, but it goes even further: It also helps at-risk students to succeed and reach their goals.
-See the webpage for more details. https://www.ucblueash.edu/academics/advising/cpas.html
+See the webpage for more details.

-FOREIGN LANGUAGE LAB

-Muntz 337 & 338
+FOREIGN LANGUAGE LAB AND RESOURCE ROOM Muntz 337 & 338

-Hung Koo, Lab Coordinator Deborah Page, Professor of German/Faculty Director
+Hung Koo, Lab Coordinator Teresa Roig-Torres, Professor of Spanish/Faculty Director

-Hours: Monday & Wednesday, 8:30 a.m.-6 p.m, Tuesday & Thursday, 9:00 a.m.-6 p.m., Friday, 9 a.m.-2:30 p.m.
+Hours: Monday & Wednesday, 8:30 a.m.-6 p.m, Tuesday & Thursday, 9:00 a.m.-6 p.m., Friday, 8:30 a.m.-2:30 p.m.
 Closed Summers.

-Used by students studying foreign language, the Foreign Language Lab and Resource Center is open to any student enrolled at the college.
-The lab (Room 350) is equipped with personal computers where students can access software, video and audio programs for the language they are studying.
+Used by students studying foreign language, the Foreign Language Lab and Resource Room is open to any student enrolled at the college.
+The lab (Room 337) is equipped with personal laptops where students can access software, including video and audio programs, for the language they are studying.
 These programs help students practice language comprehension and speaking and listening skills.
 Students are also able to complete their assignments here.
 The lab also has resources available for students to prepare class papers and media-based presentations.

-The resource center (Room 349B), in a new space opposite the lab during the renovations, is designed for group and individual study and offers a variety of resource materials and information to help students complete foreign language class assignments.
+The resource room (Room 338), is designed for group and individual study and offers a variety of resource materials and information to help students complete foreign language class assignments.

 Tutoring is available for students.
 No appointment is needed to work with a tutor, but it is recommended that students check to see when a tutor will be available.